zoltrain/www/source/blog/2014-04-16-vagrant-cloud-5-weeks-in.html.markdown

 Planned features include:

-- Box uploads.
+- **Box uploads**.
 Uploading boxes directly to Vagrant Cloud either via the web console or the API, instead of providing a URL to the box file.
 This will likely be a paid feature.
-- Organizations, team management and access control.
+- **Organizations, team management and access control**.
 Management of organizations and teams to allow read, write and admin access to specific boxes or groups of boxes.
-- Per-box "trust" analysis.
+- **Per-box "trust" analysis**.
 We'll be introducing a system for providing suggestions of how trustable a box is.
 Download numbers, favoriting, user profiles and more supports the "trustability" of a box.